limpkin/mooltipass/source_code/src/USB/README.md

 0x58: Set starting parent
 -------------------------
-From plugin/app: First two bytes is the new starting parent
+From plugin/app: First two bytes is the new starting parent (LSB first)

 From Mooltipass: 1 byte data packet, 0x00 indicates that the request wasn't performed, 0x01 if so